German government response to the COVID-19 pandemic

-The fourth wave of the pandemic from August 2021 led to record case numbers by November, while the severe cases and deaths among adults were far lower in the previous waves due to the vaccinations.
+The fourth wave of the pandemic from August 2021 led to record case numbers by November, while the severe cases and deaths among adults were far lower than in the previous waves due to the vaccinations.
 Before the formation of the Scholz cabinet in early December, observers saw anti-pandemic decision making as being hampered by the nature of the caretaker government of Merkel, while also saying that the government had since much earlier been overly hesitant to impose tough, unpopular decisions.
 With expiry of the epidemic situation of national significance in November 2021 a catalogue of measures was rolled out, including restrictions tied to the hospitalization rate.
-A partial vaccine mandate for health workers took effect in mid-March 2022.
-Booster shots were a central part of the government strategy against the Omicron variant, which was driving the fifth and sixth waves of the pandemic.
-A proposal for a vaccine mandate for all aged 60 and over was rejected in the Bundestag on 7 April, in what was seen by observers as a major setback for the government.
+Booster shots were a central part of the government strategy against the Omicron variant.
+A partial vaccine mandate for health workers took effect in mid-March 2022, but a proposal for a vaccine mandate for all aged 60 and over was rejected in the Bundestag on 7 April, in what was seen by observers as a major setback for the government.

 Many coronavirus measures faced legal challenges from individuals.
 In November 2021, the Federal Constitutional Court rejected a challenge against the Bundesnotbremse in which several members of the FDP (Free Democrats) party had participated.
 The far-right populist AfD party also challenged several measures.

 Advisory bodies

 During the pandemic, the German government received advice from several scientific bodies.
 They also collaborated on occasion: following a request by health minister Jens Spahn, the Standing Committee on Vaccination (STIKO) at the Robert Koch Institute, the German National Academy of Sciences Leopoldina, and the German Ethics Council produced recommendations on 9 November 2020 with criteria for how to prioritize the distribution of COVID-19 vaccines.

-Other organizations and bodies besides the ones listed below have provided pandemic advisories for the government.
+Other organizations and bodies besides the ones listed below also provided pandemic advisories for the government.
 The Helmholtz Association issued a statement on the pandemic in April 2020.

 Robert Koch Institute

 On 27 February 2020, Lothar Wieler, President of the Robert Koch Institute (RKI), announced that there would be daily press briefings on the development of the spread of COVID-19 in the country.
 Wieler considered the situation still under control, although he considered it possible that this may change with a future outbreak.
-The RKI has issued daily situation reports on the pandemic, including the number of newly reported cases and overall assessments.
-It also regularly publishes risk assessments, which are based on infectiousness; severity of the disease and incidence of long-term issues; and the burden on the health care systems.
-Information on all three criteria is sourced from Germany as well as abroad.
-On 2March 2020, the RKI increased its risk assessment category slightly from "small to moderate" to "moderate", on 17 March 2020 to "high", and on 26 March 2020 to "very high" for risk groups.
+The RKI issued daily situation reports on the pandemic, including the number of newly reported cases and overall assessments.
+It also regularly published risk assessments, which were based on infectiousness; severity of the disease and incidence of long-term issues; and the burden on the health care systems.
+Information on all three criteria was sourced from Germany as well as abroad.